Virginia Byway - Frequently Asked Questions

 1. Anyone can request byway designation, but local government(s) must adopt a resolution of support.

-2. Upon receipt of a request and historical documentation from an interested party/local government, the Virginia Department of Transportation (VDOT) and the Virginia Department of Conservation and Recreation (DCR) collect information on local zoning laws, traffic volumes and accident reports before evaluating the roads according to the criteria.
+2. Upon receipt of a request and historical documentation from an interested party/local government, VDOT and DCR collect information on local zoning laws, traffic volumes and accident reports before evaluating the roads according to the criteria.

 4. Before the CTB acts, VDOT offers the local government the opportunity to hold a public hearing.
 If a public hearing is requested, VDOT’s Local Assistance Division and DCR will provide assistance.